 The monthly index price published in Natural Gas Intelligence for the applicable delivery month, as specified in the table entitled “California Border & Non-Utility End-User Citygate Tables” in the column for “Bidweek Avg” in the row for “Malin”, OR (400 line)”, plus $.03/Mmbtu.

+November 1, 2001 - October 31, 2000

+The contract price shall be open for redetermination for the remaining term of the Index Sale.
+If ENA and Calpine are unable to successfully negotiate a price that is mutually agreeable, then ENA shall be relieved of its obligation to supply natural gas pursuant to the terms set forth hereunder.
+Said bilateral redetermination process shall commence upon 60 days prior written notice from either party.

 Alternate Contract Price For quantities delivered to an alternate delivery point, the contract price shall be adjusted to reflect the difference between 100% of the applicable variable transportation charges, as set forth in PGT’s tariff, for contract path between Kingsgate and Malin, and the actual variable transportation charges assessed by PGT from Kingsgate to the secondary delivery point.
 Variable charges are defined as the mileage-based fuel and mileage based delivery charge components set forth in PGT’s FERC gas tariff.